kaistullich/Ticket-System/README.md

 `$ pip run.py` (Windows)

-By running this command you can open up any webbrowser and naviaget to `localhost:5000` or `127.0.0.1:5000`
+By running this command you can open up any web browser and navigate to `localhost:5000` or `127.0.0.1:5000`